How to Hike Dinosaur Ridge Near Denver

 The most critical tool for your visit is the official Dinosaur Ridge website: www.dinosaurridge.com.
 Here you can reserve parking, check current conditions, view educational videos, and download printable maps and activity sheets.
 The website is updated daily with trail closures, weather alerts, and special events.

 The Dinosaur Ridge mobile app (available for iOS and Android) enhances the trail experience with real-time audio guides, interactive fossils, and a timeline of Jurassic life.
-It’s free to download and works without Wi-Fi or data.
+Its free to download and works without Wi-Fi or data.
 Use it to scan QR codes at each stop for deeper scientific context.

 Books and Educational Materials